Division: B – Middle School

 National Event Page: Here

-Given a scenario, a collection of evidence, and possible suspects, students will perform a series of tests.
-The test results along with other evidence will be used to solve a crime.
+Given a scenario, a collection of evidence and possible suspects, students will perform a series of tests.
+Test results along with other evidence will be used to solve a crime and answer questions.

 – Be sure to follow all safety requirements!
 Safety issues will NOT be arbitrated.